Protected intersection: Signalised junctions

 Some countries such as the UK, do not permit partial conflicts.
 A partial conflict is where turning motor traffic may conflict with a cycle lane going straight ahead and/or a pedestrian crossing.
 These may be prohibited on safety grounds to prevent motor traffic colliding if they fail to give way when turning.
 However, they can also be beneficial as one cycle crossing will not require traffic to wait at a red light while the cycle light is green.
 This cycle light may be accompanied by audio signals to aid the visually impaired.
-They generally shouldn't be used if the amount of turning traffic is high, a bidirectional cycle track is used or outside of built up areas.
+They generally should not be used if the amount of turning traffic is high, a bidirectional cycle track is used or outside of built up areas.

 CYCLOPS junction

 A Cycle Optimised Protected Signal (CYCLOPS) junction is a type of protected junction found in the UK.
 Contrary to both regular UK and Dutch practice, in this setup, a cycle track encircles the entire junction (effectively a cycle roundabout encircling a regular signalised junction), with traffic signals where cycleways meet the carriageway.
 Pedestrian crossings placed on the inside of the cycle track.

 The benefits of this design mean that: